Hardware Assembly Guides

 Signal Masts Breakout Board Signal Head Breakout Boards |

-Control Turnouts | Turnout Card | One of the following breakout boards for turnouts 1.
+| Turnout (Points) Control | Turnout Card | 1.
 Turnout Stall Motor Switch Machine Breakout Board 2.
 Turnout Coils Switch Machine Breakout Board 3.
 Turnout Servo Stall Motor Switch Machine Breakout Board 4.
 Turnout Slow Motion Switch Machine Breakout Board |

 PCB Testing Sequence